da-the-dev/obsidian-notes/Optimization/Two phase method.md

-SThis method, as the name implies, consists of two phases.
+This method, as the name implies, consists of two phases.
 This method uses the same tableau as the [[Simplex method]].
 # Phase I
 Put the problem in [[LPP#Standard form|standard form]] and add the necessary [[Big M method#On slack, surplus, and artificial variables|artificial variables]] to the constraints.
 Next, find a [[Types of solutions#Basic solutions|basic solution]] of the resulting equations that always **minimizes the sum of the [[Big M method#On slack, surplus, and artificial variables|artificial variables]]**.
 If the minimum value of the sum is positive, the [[LPP]] has no [[Types of solutions#Feasible solution|feasible solution]].
 Otherwise, proceed to Phase II.